mariasalcedo/talks.masagu.dev/slides/java-structured-concurrency/virtual-threads.md

 Meaning, when an application starts,

 [click] it will just allocate some of those OS-threads as platform-threads in a pool.
 Whenever a process starts, an executor (available from Java 5) will queue this process and execute it one by one.
 A platform thread becomes available, [click] it will go out of the pool, a process dequeued from the executor and platform thread will be then used.
-It will then be returned back to the pool whenever that process has finished.
+Once that process has finished, the thread will then be returned back to the pool.
 However, resources are limited, and it means that if we don’t have many available threads in the pool, and a blocking process starts waiting for an event...
 [click] That particular platform thread won't be able to come back to the pool until the blocking process is over.
 We know now how precious platform threads are, and how easy it is to run out of them when dealing with mostly blocking calls that don't have the need for high CPU computation.

 -->